Nolan1324/CPXII-Unix-Scripts/README.md

 5. Manage groups inn accordance with the README
 	* Add group `addgroup $group`
 	* Delete group `delgroup $user`
+6. Remove unwanted packages with `apt-get purge $package` or by using the GUI
-6. Do package updates and upgrades
+7. Do package updates and upgrades
 	1. `apt-get update`
 	2. `apt-get upgrade`
+8. Update the kernel with `apt-get install linux-image-$(uname -r)`
-7. Run `sudo ./unix.sh`
+9. Run `sudo ./unix.sh`